Sherrick (album)

-Sherrick is the debut and only studio album from American soul singer and musician Sherrick, released by Warner Bros. in 1987.
+Sherrick is the only studio album from American soul singer and musician Sherrick, released by Warner Bros. in 1987.
 It was largely produced by Michael Stokes and Sherrick, except two tracks, one which was produced solely by Sherrick and another by Bobby Sandstrom and Steve Barri.

 Background

 Although it failed to enter the US Billboard 200 chart, Sherrick reached No. 44 on the R&B/Hip-Hop Albums Chart.
 In the UK, the album reached No. 27.

 Singles

 Five singles were released from the album.
 "Just Call" was the most successful single, reaching No. 8 on the Billboard Hot R&B/Hip-Hop Singles & Tracks chart, No. 26 in Ireland, and No. 23 in the UK.
 "Let's Be Lovers Tonight" was a UK only release which peaked at No. 63.
 A cover of The Originals Marvin/Anna Gaye-penned track "Baby I'm for Real" managed to peak at No. 53 on the Billboard Hot R&B/Hip-Hop Singles & Tracks chart.
 The next single was the US release of "Tell Me What It Is", which failed to make any charting impact, while "This Must Be Love" was released in the UK only as a promotional 12" vinyl single.